r8thlon/junk-cleaner/README.md

-# Limpiador de Archivos Temporales para Windows
+# Temporary File Cleaner for Windows

-Este simple script de Batch está diseñado para automatizar la limpieza de archivos temporales en sistemas Windows.
-Elimina de forma segura los directorios %TEMP% y %WINDIR%\Prefetch para liberar espacio en disco y mejorar el rendimiento del sistema.
+This simple Batch script is designed to automate the cleaning of temporary files on Windows systems.
+It securely deletes the %TEMP% and %WINDIR%\Prefetch directories to free up disk space and improve system performance.

-**Cómo usarlo:**
+## How to use:

-1. Guarda este script .bat.
+1. Save this script as a .bat file.
-2. Ejecuta el archivo.
+2. Run the file.